Stump (cricket)

 In cricket, the stumps are the three vertical posts that support the bails and form the wicket.
 Stumping or being stumped is a method of dismissing a batsman.

 The umpire calling stumps means the play is over for the day.

 Part of the wicket

 The stumps are three vertical posts which support two bails.
 The stumps and bails are usually made of wood, most commonly ash, and together form a wicket at each end of the pitch.

 The overall width of each wicket is 9 inches (22.9 cm).
 Each stump is 28 inches (71.1 cm) tall with maximum and minimum diameters of 11/2 inches (3.81 cm) and 13/8 inches (3.49 cm).
 They have a spike at one end for inserting into the ground, and the other end has a U-shaped 'through groove' to provide a resting place for the bails.
-In junior cricket the items have lesser dimensions.
+In junior cricket the items have smaller dimensions.

 Each stump is referred to by a specific name: